metrics-js/process/README.md

 ### Max file descriptors

-The max file descriptor collector emit a metric with the maximum number of file descriptors that can be opened.
+The max file descriptor collector emits a metric with the maximum number of file descriptors that can be opened.

  * **metric name:** process_max_fds